-Using over two decades of experience and training in organic farming and plant breeding I grow and save seeds from my flowers and ornamental greens using sustainable and generative practices that feed and build the soil and the soil microbiome.
+I grow my flowers and ornamental greens using sustainable and generative practices that feed and build the soil and the soil microbiome.
 My gardens are located on my 5-acre home property where I live with my husband Cameron, young son Oliver, and our fur children Malcolm and Arlo the dogs and Little One the cat.
 We all delight in playing outside and growing fruit trees, beautiful ornamentals, and food to sustain and nourish ourselves.

 Dragonheart is nestled on the west side of Chimacum Ridge, right in the heart of the ancestral home of the Chimakum people.
 There is an old Chimakum tribal legand about the dragon that once lived in these lands: